 YWCA Lancaster addresses contemporary political issues and advocates for the rights of all women and racialized groups with an intersectional approach.
 The Board of Directors supports the following public policies:

-Connectedness: an individual’s ability to be empowered as a full member of society without systemic barriers to participation in democracy
+An individual’s ability to be empowered as a full member of society without systemic barriers to participation in democracy.

 What we support: